Prof Qian Zhou

 Qian Zhou was promoted to Full Professor by NUS from 1 July.
 Qian Zhou’s contributions to the Conservatory from its inception have been of profound significance in shaping our identity and reputation.
 The distinctive quality of her teaching, mentorship (of students, curriculum and faculty), performances, leadership of a range of institutional, national and international projects and international ambassadorial interactions are now recognised globally.

 Qian Zhou plays a 1757 J.B.
-Guadagnini, generously loaned by Mr and Mrs Rin Kei Mei.
+Guadagnini, generously loaned by the late Mr Rin Kei Mei and Mrs Rin Kei Mei.